Development Since 2000

 The years between 2010 and 2015 mark a decisive turning point in the history of women's cycling.
 Several factors led to a significant improvement in the situation:

-Media Revolution Through Social Media
+Media Revolution Through Digital Communication

 Social media platforms enabled riders to communicate directly with fans and tell their own stories for the first time.
 This digital presence helped enormously in attracting sponsors and creating public awareness.

-Professional Growth of Teams
+Professionalization of Teams

 Olympic Success